 The recent copies of each of these documents can be found here: Documents.

 Also found on the documents page are other items, such as the current Public Participation Plan, past Obligated Projects Listing, and Resolutions covering the past three program years.

 One of the most important aspects of the Documents page is at the very bottom, those documents which are currently in the Public Comment Phase.
 Every document produced by the Kankakee Area Transportation Study must spend time in a phase collecting public comments.
 These comments are analyzed, and if necessary, documents are altered to respond to the comments.
-Comments can be forwarded to Michael Lammey, or by mail to the Kankakee County Planning Department, Transportation, 189 E. Court Street, Kankakee, Illinois 60901.
+Comments can be forwarded to Geoff Olson, or by mail to the Kankakee County Planning Department, Transportation, 189 E. Court Street, Kankakee, Illinois 60901.

 Transit service is provided in the Kankakee Urbanized Area through the River Valley METRO Mass Transit District.
 Service in the rural area is provided by Kankakee County, through its service provider, SHOW BUS.
 Details on the service provided can be found here: Transit.

 The Kankakee County Planning Department published a Transportation Brochure in 2008, detailing the current state of transportation planning in 2008.
 This Brochure can be found here: 2008 Transportation Brochure.